Old (film): Plot

 Chrystal's hypocalcemia results in her bones repeatedly rupturing and improperly healing, gruesomely contorting her body and eventually killing her.
 Prisca returns and slashes Charles with a rusted knife, instigating a fatal blood infection that kills him.
 An elderly Guy and Prisca make amends before dying peacefully of natural causes, moments apart from each other.

 With only the now-middle-aged Maddox and Trent remaining by the next morning, the pair construct a sandcastle.
 They revisit a secret message given to them by Idlib, which Trent deduces is connected to an underwater coral passage.
 Believing that the passage will allow them to leave the beach without losing consciousness, he and his sister start swimming through the coral.
-After they seemingly fail to emerge from the water when she gets her swimsuit caught on a coral reef, a resort employee who is monitoring them reports that the entire group has died.
-He gives the news to the manager, who warns of a previous incident where a guest almost escaped from the beach.
-The manager then announces that trial 73 has concluded.
+After they seemingly fail to emerge from the water when Maddox gets her swimsuit caught on a coral reef, a resort employee who is monitoring them reports that the entire group has died.
+His contact, Sidney, alludes to a previous incident where a guest almost escaped from the beach.
+Nils then announces that trial 73 has concluded.

 It is revealed that the resort is a front for a research team from the pharmaceutical company Warren & Warren that was conducting underground clinical trials of new medical drugs, which are administered to guests with medical conditions by spiking their drinks.
-Because the beach naturally accelerates the lives of the guests, the researchers have been able to complete the lifelong drug trials within a day.
+Because the beach naturally accelerates the lives of the subjects, the researchers have been able to complete the lifelong drug trials within a day.

-The researchers lure a new group to the beach, but are interrupted by Trent and Maddox, who survived their underwater swim, using the notebook as evidence that they give to vacationing police officer Greg Mitchel.
+Nils and Madrid prepare to lure a new group to the beach, but are interrupted by Trent and Maddox, who survived their underwater swim, using the notebook as evidence that they give to vacationing police officer Greg Mitchel.
 Discovering everyone listed in the notebook is a missing person, he informs his boss of the researchers' crimes.
 The researchers are mentioned to have been arrested, with subpoenas sent to the rest of Warren & Warren, as Greg plans to reunite Trent and Maddox with their aunt.